mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.3 - 2-22-17 =
+* Fixed: an issue with syncing sites when the Client Reports Extension is activated
+* Fixed: minor issues with Wordfence Extension support
+* Added: Support for the MainWP Vulnerability Checker Extension

 = 3.2.7 - 1-19-17 =
 * Fixed: an issue with removing Scripts and Stylesheets version number